BE CONFIDENT WITH YOUR DIAGNOSIS. TAKE ADVANTAGE OF A SECOND OPINION.

 • Follow an exercise program to strengthen the muscles.

-• Ensure you wear comfortable clothes and athletic shoes before playing any sports activity.
+• Make sure to wear comfortable clothing and athletic shoes before engaging in any sports activity.

-• Follow warm-up and cool-down exercises before and after sports activity to increase flexibility and reduce soft tissue injuries.
+• Perform warm-up and cool-down exercises before and after playing to improve flexibility and lower the risk of soft tissue injuries.

 • Avoid exercising immediately after eating a large meal.